|Trail Features:||Waterfalls, Scenic views, Wildflowers|

 Roughly 2.3 miles from the trailhead hikers will reach the suspension footbridge over Paradise Creek.
 Some people may be a little nervous about walking over rickety suspension bridges.
 However, to get across without incident, simply walk slowly, stay towards the middle, and keep both hands on the railings as you proceed across the bridge.

 At 2.6 miles you'll reach the South Shore Trail and Two Medicine Pass Trail junction.
 Turning right onto the South Shore Trail will lead to the boat dock on the western shore of Two Medicine Lake where hikers will have the option of taking the boat back to the trailhead, for a fee.
 This trail also leads to Twin Falls and Upper Two Medicine Lake.
 To continue on towards Rockwell Falls hikers should turn left onto the Two Medicine Pass Trail.

 Up to this point the trail has been traveling in the general direction of 8271-foot Sinopah Mountain.
 The trail now begins heading southward, and in the general direction of 7650-foot Painted Tepee Peak.

 At just under 3.5 miles you'll cross a footbridge.
-The trail then makes a turn towards the right, and in a very short distance you'll arrive at the base of Rockwell Falls.
+The trail then makes a turn towards the right, and in a very short distance you'll arrive near the base of Rockwell Falls.